artsy/force/doc/component_reference.md

 * Use the `.filter-fixed-header-left` class in your template to get the meta information on the left hand side such as gene name or number of works.

-### Filter Dropdown
+### Filter Dropdowns & Buttons

 When building up your own filtering UI you may need to use buttons and dropdowns.
 To do so please use the filter components classes and jade mixin.
+The active states of these will be managed by the "Filter Fixed Header" component.

 ````jade
 .filter-fixed-header-nav